sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-template-custom/cp-aibus-dox-ui-template-custom.md

 ### Create template

 In [Create Schema for Custom Documents](cp-aibus-dox-ui-schema-custom), you defined a schema that includes a list of header fields you want to extract from power of attorney documents.
 In this tutorial, you'll create a template that uses your schema and associate documents with your template.
-You'll **Edit** the **Extraction Results** of the associated documents to teach the Document Information Extraction service where certain field values are located on the document to improve the accuracy of the extraction prediction for similar documents.
+You'll **Edit** the extraction results of the associated documents to teach the Document Information Extraction service where certain field values are located on the document to improve the accuracy of the extraction prediction for similar documents.

 In Document Information Extraction UI, access **Template** on the left navigation pane and click **+** to create a new template.